Violence Intervention & Prevention (VIP)

 To become a VIP Chair, enroll in the VIP course, which is open to anyone who is a member of a Greek organization on campus.

-For VIP Chairs who are elected and/or selected as part of their organizations' leadership structure: enroll in the course during the first quarter of your term to be affiliated to the VIP program.
+For VIP Chairs who are elected and/or selected as part of their organizations' leadership structure: enroll in the course during the first quarter of your term to be affiliated with the VIP program.

-What does your Chapter gain from having a VIP Chair?
+What does your Chapter gain from having a VIP Chair(s)?

-A peer resource who is trained to educate and provide support on topics related to sexual and relationship violence
+- A peer resource who is trained to educate and provide support on topics related to sexual citizenship

-A liaison to the SHARE Education Office and the Fraternity and Sorority Life Office
+- A liaison to the SHARE Office and the Fraternity and Sorority Life Office

-Relationships to fraternity and sorority leaders and chapters who are interested in preventing sexual and relationship violence
+- Connections to fraternity and sorority leaders who are interested in preventing sexual and relationship violence

 For further questions or comments, please email Grace Poon Ghaffari at gpoon1@stanford.edu or Christopher Carter at cartercr@stanford.edu.